 This doesn’t necessarily have to be a sign of a long-term issue.
 In case memory issues occur more than once and this notably impacts your life, you should immediately consult your doctor.

 As a matter of fact, diabetes might increase the risk of obtaining long-term memory issues in case the blood sugar levels are less well controlled.

-High blood sugar levels, over many years, might damage the nerves, such as those in the brain that can additionally raise the risk of dementia.
-According to research the good management of diabetes might prevent memory issues from advancing or developing.
+High blood sugar levels, over many years, might damage the nerves, such as those in the brain which can additionally raise the risk of dementia.
+According to research good management of diabetes might prevent memory issues from advancing or developing.